Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Fan--Jarvis--Ruan--Witten theory

-In the next sections, the special case where all five roots are isomorphic to each other plays a crucial role.
-In particular, for $\xi=e^{2\pi\cxi/5}$, we consider the stacks of $3$-pointed genus-$0$ curves equipped with five isomorphic $5$th roots of $\omega_{\log}\cong \Ocal(-2+\text{$3$ markings})\cong\Ocal(1)$ of local index $\xi^{2}$ at each marking; note that this stack is nonempty by Proposition \ref{pro:decomp} and that each marking is of NS type.
-Similarly, the stack of $5$-pointed genus-$0$ curves equipped with five isomorphic $5$th roots of $\omega_{\log}\cong\Ocal(-2+\text{$5$ markings})=\Ocal(3)$ of type $\xi^0$ at the first marking and $\xi^{2}$ at the four remaining markings is nonempty by equation \eqref{eq:degcond} of Proposition \ref{pro:decomp}; here, the first marking is of R type whereas the remaining markings are NS as before. \end{exa}
+\begin{exa} We consider for example $3$-pointed genus-$0$ curves equipped with five $5$th roots of $\omega_{\log}\cong \Ocal(-2+\text{$3$ markings})\cong\Ocal(1)$.
+Let us consider a case where all these roots are isomorphic to each other and have local index $\xi_5^{2}$ at each marking.
+Note that this case occurs by Proposition \ref{pro:decomp} and that each marking is of NS type.
+Similarly, the stack of $5$-pointed genus-$0$ curves equipped with five isomorphic $5$th roots of $\omega_{\log}\cong\Ocal(-2+\text{$5$ markings})=\Ocal(3)$ of type $\xi_5^0=1$ at the first marking and $\xi_5^{2}$ at the four remaining markings is nonempty by equation \eqref{eq:degcond} of Proposition \ref{pro:decomp}.
+Here, the first marking is of R type whereas the remaining markings are NS as before. \end{exa}

-\paragraph{The subgroups $G\subset G_W$ and the substacks $W_{g,n,G}\subseteq W_{g,n}$.} We have just seen that $G_W$ is the group where the local indices $\gamma_1,\dots,\gamma_n$ take values.
-We identify open and closed substacks of $W_{g,n,G}$ where the local indices only belong to a given subgroup $G$ of $G_W$.
-This happens because $G$ can be regarded as the group of diagonal symmetries (in the sense of Definition \ref{defn:diagsym}) of a polynomial